 The Evening Farmers Market of Statesville

-The Evening Farmers Market, your local farmers, wish to thank the following supporters for promoting our weekly event:
+The Evening Farmers Market, your local farmers, wishes to thank the following supporters for promoting our weekly events:

-Risto’s Restaurant - Generously supplying and preparing food for our anniversary celebration.
+Generously supplying and preparing delicious food for our anniversary celebration and other occasions

 Local radio stations for air-time to promote the market: